 The double looped bow ties shown above mimic the appearance of a real tied bow.
 Alternatively, you can still create a dapper looking bow tie using a simple flat (no loops) piece for the tie.
 Flat ties use less material, which can be helpful if you’re working with small pieces of fabric or stash busting.
 To make sure that the tie still has a nice shape when folded, use a sturdy stiff fabric or interfacing (as shown).
 Alternatively, you can go for different approach on stiffening the blow, like the soft but full-bodied look like our reversible padded dog collar bow ties.

 Preparing Materials for the Body of the Bow

 - Prepare fabric for the body of bow.
 Depending on your fabric(s), pattern orientation, and material size, options include:

+- Single rectangle of fabric approximately 2x as high and as wide as you would like your finished bow tie, plus a little extra for seam allowances.
+The double height is folded at the middle, right side in, for sewing.

 - Single rectangle of fabric approximately 2x as wide and as high as you would like your finished bow tie, plus a little extra for seam allowances.
-Folded at the middle width wise, right side in.
+The double width is folded at the middle, right side in, for sewing.

-- Single rectangle of fabric approximately 2x as high and as wide as you would like your finished bow tie, plus a little extra for seam allowances.
-Folded at the middle height wise, right side in.

 - Two equal rectangles of approximately as wide and as high as you would like your finished bow tie, plus a little extra for seam allowances.
-Layered together, right sides in.
+The pieces are layered together, right sides in, for sewing.

 - Cut a piece of interfacing to fit inside the body of the bow.
 As note in the material section above, Thin pliable interfacing can be cut it to match your fabric pieces.
 Stiff interfacing can be layered in during the sewing process, as shown in this post.
 For stiff interfacing, you may want to keep it slightly smaller than the tie to avoid unwanted bulk in the seam allowances.